jackwillis/militanthistory/_lm_articles/01/victory-for-youth.md

 role in the working class movement.
-We can provide the energy, the enthusiasm and the spirit to go on the attack to defend our rights and fight for a Portland), if we continue to fight for a socialist U.S.A. and socialist world.&nbsp;❧
+We can provide the energy, the enthusiasm and the spirit to go on the attack to defend our rights and fight for a socialist U.S.A. and socialist world.&nbsp;❧